sprblm/dots-patterns/patterns/tombstones/index.md

 ### The Design Solution

 We can encourage deletion across the network quite well by using Tombstones.
-A tombstone is a message that says "Please, delete the information with the following reference numbers or ids."
-This message can be sent to everyone or only certain devices or servers, depending on the use case.
+A tombstone is a message that says "Please, delete the information with the following identification numbers."
+These tombstone messages can be sent to everyone or only certain devices or servers, depending on the use case.

 ### Examples